DPWasserman/ames-housing-prices/README.md

 # Housing Prices in Ames, Iowa
 Model to determine the prices for houses in Ames, IA

-For details, please see the PowerPoint document in the repo.
+For more details, please see our [blog post](https://nycdatascience.com/blog/student-works/machine-learning/ames-iowa-housing-prices-model/) or view our [presentation](https://github.com/DPWasserman/ames-housing-prices/blob/main/Predicting%20Ames%2C%20IA%20Housing%20Prices.pdf).

 The folder structure is as follows:
 - ames: Python code which is leveraged by the Notebooks